Oakland Technical High School: History

 While Tech was closed for earthquake retrofitting in the 1970s, the school was displaced to 5714 Martin Luther King Jr. Way (formerly Grove Street).
-This location is sometimes erroneously referred to "Old Tech" but was actually the campus of the now defunct University High School (1923-1948).
+This location is sometimes erroneously referred to "Old Tech" but was actually the campus of the now defunct University High School (1923–1948).
 That campus had then served as Merritt College from 1954 to 1970 and is considered the birthplace of the Black Panthers.

 In 1977 a group of students from a U.S. Government class at Tech launched a drive to create a California state holiday in honor of Martin Luther King Jr. The idea was not new - about a dozen states already had such holidays, and it had been proposed unsuccessfully at the national level - but it was still controversial.
 The students formed themselves into a group called "The Apollos" and lobbied for the holiday for four years; it was finally passed by the legislature and signed by the governor in 1981.
 In 2008 two students at other Oakland high schools heard about the Apollos and made an award-winning short documentary film about their successful quest.

 Academies

 Students at Oakland Technical High School have the option of enrolling in one of the school's academies, which operate as small subsets of the school.
 Students take one class within their academies and spend the rest of the day in normal classes.
-Academies at Tech include Computer Academy, Health Academy, Engineering Academy, Race Policy and Law (RPL) Academy, and Fashion, Arts, and Design (FADA) Academy.
+Academies at Tech include Computer Academy, Health Academy, Engineering Academy, Race Policy and Law (RPL) Academy, and Fashion Academy.

 The Engineering Academy focuses on mechanical engineering.
 Starting in 10th grade, the students in this academy study engineering, physics (focused on mechanics), drafting, architecture, etc.

 Paideia is an advanced History and English program founded by Mary Ann Wolfe, a political science and government teacher who worked at Oakland Tech for over thirty years.
 In the sophomore year, students have the option to take English 2 Paideia and World Cultures.
 In 11th grade, students have the option to enroll in AP or HP English and US History.
 In 12th grade, students who are recommended may take the advanced senior block, consisting of AP Government, AP Literature, and HP Comparative Government, in which they analyze works of art and compare them to the government.
 In senior year, students, according to grades, are also able to take AP Government and AP English 4.
 Students can be jointly enrolled in Paideia within select academies in 10th grade and any academy in 11th and 12th grades.

 In 2008, over half of the advanced senior block was accepted to the prestigious UC Berkeley.
 Students regularly score 4s or 5s for AP classes taken in the Paideia program.

-The Race, Policy, and Law academy began in the 2017-18 academic year.
+The Race, Policy, and Law academy began in the 2017–18 academic year.